 If you’re working with a smaller lawn, think carefully about sections of what plants and styles you can put together.
 If you have a tree you can put a bench under, create a seating area with two or three purposeful beds of flowers.
 Down the path (across the lawn), you can have boxes where you grow a different type of flower.
 Have another section with flowers and grasses that encircle a birdbath.
 This garden type is all about organization and defined spaces.
 Each area should have its own focal point, be it seating, a water feature (like a birdbath or small outdoor fountain), or garden boxes.

-When using either garden type as inspiration, you can let your creativity shine and select features and flowers that work best for you and what you like.
+When starting a garden of blooms and using either type as inspiration, let your creativity shine by selecting features and flowers that work best for you and what you like.
 Not everything has to fit perfectly.
 Every garden will be different and unique, and the goal isn’t to identically recreate an English garden.
 Just keep in mind what defines an English garden, whether you choose cottage or country, and use those characteristics to inspire your own space.